 For these reasons, older couples often benefit from collaborative divorce.
 A divorce attorney can work with you to determine whether this joint option is right for you and your spouse.

-Contact Dean G. Tsourakis today to find out more on the advantages of collaborative divorce and to schedule a free consultation.on Aug 1, 2014
+Contact Dean G. Tsourakis today to find out more about the advantages of collaborative divorce and to schedule a free consultation.on Aug 1, 2014